subhaniminhas/PakOSHubPPA/README.md

 # PakOSHubPPA
-PAkOS PPA to install Debian .deb files using apt-get comands by adding PakOS Repository
+PakOS PPA to install Debian .deb files using apt-get comands by adding PakOS Repository